fyngyrz/soyacro/README.md

 ## `acrobase.txt`:

 The format is defined at the top of the file.
-Basically there are three comma-separated fields. *Don't use HTML in these fields.*
+Basically there are three comma-separated fields. **Important:** _Don't use HTML in these fields._

 The first field is the caps-and/or-number sequence that is the acronym, such as `TIL`, `3D`, or `MHZ`.

 The second field is a replacement field that is only used if the all-caps sequence isn't exactly how the term should be presented.
-So for `MHZ`, this field contains `MHz`, which is the correct way to write it.
+So for `MHZ`, this field contains `MHz`, which is the correct way to write the term.
 For acronymns that are all-caps, this field remains empty.

 The third field is the content that is presented when the mouse is hovered over the acronym in the post.

+This file must contain only ASCII characters; no unicode.

 ### Examples: